 Metered parking is available in lots along 3rd Street and Clark.

 The RJC’s top floors and the lower level hold the District Court courtrooms.
 The middle floors have the Justice Courtrooms.
-And the lower floors house the Municipal Court courtrooms.

 Each court has its own contact information:

 3.1.
-Las Vegas Municipal Court
+Las Vegas Justice Court